HR

 5. Make Evaluations Actionable

-Making evaluations actionable is no easy task, but can dramatically improve the success of evaluations in improving employee performance.
-What an employee does with the information provided in a performance review is ultimately up to the employee, but giving recommendations for next steps can transform the evaluation from a stagnant review to a teaching tool.
+Making evaluations actionable is no easy task, but it can dramatically improve their success in boosting employee performance.
+What an employee does with the information provided in a performance review is ultimately up to the individual, but giving recommendations for next steps can transform the evaluation from a stagnant review to a teaching tool.